What’s the Best Grade of Maple Syrup?

 If you’re going to add any sort of sugar to your diet, add something that actually provides some nutritional benefit.
 Eating healthy is all about balance.

-For me, that includes adding tasty natural sweeteners to my no bake brownies or oatmeal cake.
+For me, that includes adding tasty natural sweeteners to my no-bake brownies or oatmeal cake.
 Can ya blame me?

 I do want to throw out one caveat:

-While maple syrup is miles better than its processed counterparts, it’s still chock full of carbs and doesn’t really have that much nutrition in it.
-Use all sweeteners sparingly so as to avoid packing on the pounds or wreaking havoc on your blood sugar that can lead to other problems.
+While maple syrup is miles better than its processed counterparts, it's still chock full of carbs and doesn't really have that much nutrition in it.
+Use all sweeteners sparingly so as to avoid packing on the pounds or wreaking havoc on your blood sugar which can lead to other problems.

 What Are the Different Grades of Maple Syrup?